Skip to content

 The dynamics of a charge carrier in the field of other carriers and an external electric $\vec{E}$ or magnetic $\vec{B}$ field is described assuming the quasiclassical approximation as follows:

+Here, $\vec{p}_{i}$ and $\vec{v}_{i}$ are the momentum and velocity of ith charge particle, respectively, whereas $q_{i}$ is its charge.
 A certain electron-hole pair is considered to be recombined into an exciton at a certain step of the simulation if the following condition is satisfied:

 where $E_{k,i}$ and $E_{k,j}$ are the kinetic energies of ith and jth carriers, respectively, whereas $E_{k,ij}^{c}$ is the kinetic energy of them center of mass.
+The electron-hole or exciton recombination into a photon is described by empirical parameters.

-Excitation capture and transfer
+Excitation capture and decay